aymenzarour/crud-app/README.md

 1. Checkout Source: This stage retrieves the source code from the repository.
 2. Build images: Builds Docker images for both the PHP application and MySQL database using Dockerfiles.
 3. Pushing Images: Pushes the built Docker images to Docker Hub.
-4. Trigger Manifest Update: Triggers the Jenkins job `updatemanifest` to update Kubernetes manifests in the associated repository.
+4. Trigger Manifest Update: Triggers the Jenkins job `updatemanifest` to update Kubernetes manifests in the associated repository with the tag of the last builded image.

 Kubernetes Manifest Repository: [crud-app-k8s-manifest](https://github.com/aymenzarour/crud-app-k8s-manifest)